adriannovegil/awesome-observability/README.md

 ### Metrics

-- [MyScale Telemetry](https://github.com/myscale/myscale-telemetry) - Tool designed to enhance the observability of LLM applications by capturing trace data from LangChain-based applications and storing it in MyScaleDB or ClickHouse.
 - [SSL Certificate Monitor](https://github.com/brancogao/ssl-certificate-monitor) - Open-source SSL/TLS certificate expiry monitoring tool with email alerts for observability of certificate health.
 - [DNS Propagation Checker](https://github.com/brancogao/dns-propagation-checker) - Open-source DNS propagation monitoring tool with global DNS server coverage for DNS observability.
-- [OpenLLMetry](https://github.com/traceloop/openllmetry) - Open-source observability for your LLM application, based on OpenTelemetry.
-- [OpenLLMetry for JavaScript](https://github.com/traceloop/openllmetry-js) - Sister project to OpenLLMetry, but in TypeScript.
-Open-source observability for your LLM application, based on OpenTelemetry.
-- [OpenLLMetry for Go](https://github.com/traceloop/go-openllmetry) - Sister project to OpenLLMetry, but in Go.
-Open-source observability for your LLM application, based on OpenTelemetry.
-- [onWatch](https://github.com/onllm-dev/onwatch) - Open-source Go CLI that tracks AI API quota usage across 7 providers (Anthropic, Codex, Synthetic, Z.ai, GitHub Copilot, MiniMax, Antigravity).
-Background daemon with <50MB RAM, SQLite storage, Material Design 3 web dashboard, and zero telemetry.
 - [Kuberhealthy](https://github.com/kuberhealthy/kuberhealthy) - Kubernetes operator for synthetic monitoring and continuous process verification.
 - [ingraind](https://github.com/foniod/foniod) - Security monitoring agent built around RedBPF for complex containerized environments and endpoints.
 - [Opentelemetry](https://opentelemetry.io/) - OpenTelemetry is made up of an integrated set of APIs and libraries as well as a collection mechanism via an agent and collector.